;

 |

 To do this, you divide your gross profit (selling price minus basis) by the contract price.
-For example, say you purchase a property for $200,000 and later sell it for $400,000 under seller financed terms.
-Since you purchased the property for $200,000, you have a basis of $200,000 (you would also adjust the basis for improvements, depreciation, and other factors) and a contract sale price is $400,000.
-This gives you a gross profit of $200,000 (contract price minus basis).
-You then divide your gross profit of $200,000 by the $400,000 contract sale price, which equals 50%.
-You then take this 50% and apply it to each payment to determine which portion of the payment is taxable.
-This makes sense because each payment you receive, in this example, equally consists of a return of your basis which is not taxable and a payment towards the gross profit which is taxable.
-Other factors should be considered in an installment sale but hopefully this helps illustrate the point.
+For example, say you purchased a property for $100,000 and later sell it for $400,000 under seller financed terms.
+Since you purchased the property for $100,000, you have a basis of $100,000 (you would also adjust the basis for improvements, depreciation, and other factors) and we are assuming here a contract sale price is $400,000.
+This gives you a gross profit of $300,000 (selling price minus basis).
+You then divide your gross profit of $300,000 by the $400,000 contract sale price, which equals 75%.
+You then take this 75% and apply it to each payment to determine which portion of the payment is taxable.
+This makes sense because each payment you receive, in this example, equally consists of a return of your basis, which is not taxable, and a payment towards the gross profit, which is taxable.
+To finish this example at 75%, if the annual payments totaled $40K, you’d have $30K that is taxable and $10K that is not taxable.
+If there is interest charged on the amount due that interest portion is also taxable as it is received.

 Share This